alsubaei/Shipper-with-jQuery/README.md

 -plus and minus button does not work.
 -location input does not work.
 -date and time also does not work.
--color of focus element does not work.
+-color of focus element worked.